louthy/language-ext/README.md

 ### [Value traits](https://louthy.github.io/language-ext/LanguageExt.Core/Traits/Domain/index.html)

-These work a little like `NewType` but they impart semantic meaning and some common operators for the underlying value.
+These work a little like type-aliasing but they impart semantic meaning and some common operators for the underlying value.

 | Location | Feature                              | Description                                                                                                                                                                                                                                       |
 |----------|--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|